Permanent North American Gaeltacht: History

 This site was the first and only officially sanctioned Gaeltacht (or "designated Irish-speaking area") to exist outside Ireland.
 The Gaeltacht's opening ceremony was attended by the Irish ambassador to Canada, Declan Kelly, and by Helen Gannon of Comhaltas Ceoltóirí Éireann.
-A statement was also released by the then Minister for Community, Rural and Gaeltacht Affairs, Éamon Ó Cuív.
+A statement was also released by the Minister for Community, Rural and Gaeltacht Affairs, Éamon Ó Cuív.
 In this, dated 29 May 2007, he stated: "I would like to congratulate the Canadian people for establishing a Gaeltacht in Canada, the first outside Ireland." Ó Cuív also approved the funding of €20,000 (C$28,835) for teacher training.

 Following its launch, the project received some news coverage, primarily for the claim that it was the first of its kind outside Ireland, including by RTÉ and TG4 in Ireland, the BBC in the UK, and the Globe and Mail in Canada.

 Aims and activities

 The project's stated aim is to "restore and maintain the language by having a place where speakers can make connections with each other, learn and practice Irish".
 The site is intended to be used for Irish language immersion weeks and to build a learning centre.
 Other objectives are to arrange exchanges with Gaeltacht families, to provide an Irish-language summer camp for children and to bring teachers from Ireland.

 As of 2021, cultural events and "language immersion" courses were happening virtually and at the site.